Want to Learn More About Geothermal Energy? Read On

 1. Environmentally Friendly

 Most of us can agree that carbon emissions generated by power stations make a great contribution to climate change.
 A clear pro is that geothermal energy is one of the cleanest energy options out there.
 There is no waste produced when extracting geothermal power.
-Besides,one should not worry about greenhouse gasses, since they are practically inexistent.
-No transportation and extensive drilling is required, which basically minimizes even more the environmental impact of exploring geothermal power.
+Besides, one should not worry about greenhouse gasses, since they are practically inexistent.
+No transportation and extensive drilling are required, which basically minimizes, even more, the environmental impact of exploring geothermal power.

 2. Heating and Cooling Functions